sharmaraghav644/sharmaraghav644/README.md

 ---
 [Loan Default Prediction App](https://github.com/sharmaraghav644/LoanDefaultPredictionApp)

-An interactive loan default prediction app that combines traditional ML with GPT-2 and Retrieval-Augmented Generation (RAG) to enhance decision support and explanations.
+Deployed a real-time loan default risk prediction system as a Streamlit app, integrating multiple models (Random Forest, XGBoost).
+Implemented data preprocessing and feature engineering to improve model accuracy.
+Used Retrieval-Augmented Generation (RAG) to fetch relevant resources based on user input, which were then passed to GPT to generate clear, human-readable risk explanations.
+CI/CD enabled via GitHub Actions, with Dockerized deployment on AWS for scalability and reliability.
+Designed a user-friendly interface for effective risk assessment.

 ![Screenshot 2024-12-26 at 5 29 33 PM](https://github.com/user-attachments/assets/4ad68e4d-9d38-404e-a5c0-edaba4a6bb46)